Skip to content

 113. Treatment of palm oil mill effluent (POME)?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting also states to treat all palm oil mill effluent (POME) before discharging them.
+The company's own reporting also states to treat all palm oil mill effluents (POME) before discharging them.

 114. Treatment of palm oil refinery effluent (PORE)?

-The company reports it treats all palm oil mill effluent (POME) before discharging them.
-However, the information reported is not externally verified.
+[Externally verified] The company reports it treats all palm oil refinery effluent (PORE) before discharging them.
+Information on PORE treatment for one refinery PT Musim Mas Belawan is externally verified.

 • Y